lukaszkukla/hangman-x/README.md

 &nbsp;

 ## future developments
-* allow user to sacrifice some points to reveal 1 random letter per word
+* Allow user to sacrifice some points to reveal 1 random letter per word
-* make it more visually appealing with Colorama library
+* Make it more visually appealing with Colorama library

 \
 &nbsp;